PrincessSkywalker/Projects/2/README.md

 it so it will handle a max of 10 million chars.

-The editor is intended for relatively slow computers, like an Arduino, or Raspberry PI, so your group really wants `insertRight`, `deleteRight`, `deleteLeft`, `moveRight`, and `moveLeft` to be O(1), so the editor will feel fast and responsive to the user.
+The editor is intended for relatively slow computers, like an Arduino, or Raspberry PI, so your group really wants `insertLeft`, `deleteRight`, `deleteLeft`, `moveRight`, and `moveLeft` to be O(1), so the editor will feel fast and responsive to the user.